clabe45/shulkr/README.md

 - `A...B` expands to all versions between `A` and `B` (inclusive), including snapshots

-`A` and/or `B` can be omitted, defaulting to the earliest and latest supported versions, respectively.
+`A` and/or `B` can be omitted, defaulting to the version after the most recent commit and the latest supported version, respectively.

 A *negative pattern* removes all matching versions that came before it.
 To negate a pattern, add `-`.
 The following pattern expands to all versions after